Trifocal Lenses

 Will I get good vision at all distances right away?

 The brain receives information at 3 focal points and learns to eliminate the “noise” from the blurry points of focus.
 This process is called adaptation and the time it takes for each individual to adapt varies.
 This is a new optical system that the brain needs to understand and not unlike getting a new pair of glasses or going to the dentist where teeth may be rearranged and it takes time to get used to the change.
 Adaptation takes place much faster once both eyes are treated.
 Often on the first or second day patients see well at distance and near and in time are able to read at intermediate.
-Vision continues to get better with time as illustrated in our results – see below.
+Vision continues to get better with time as illustrated in our results.

 Is everyone suitable for Trifocal lenses?